Select Your Classes

 How to Register for Chemistry

 Chemistry labs (1110 and 1120) utilize Reserved Seating.
-Here is an overview of how to register (PDF).
+Here is an overview of how to register for Chemistry (PDF).
 If you are not able to register for Chemistry, be sure to complete the Permit Request form on the Chemistry Department website.